Grief Counseling in Culver City, CA

 Restorative Counseling Center is a private therapy practice in Culver City, California, serving individuals navigating grief, loss, and life transitions.
 I'm a Licensed Clinical Social Worker (LCSW) with specialized training in grief therapy and EMDR.
 I work with adults experiencing all forms of loss, including death of loved ones, relationship endings, identity losses, and the anticipatory grief that accompanies serious illness.

-Sessions are available online throughout California, which means you don't need to be local to Culver City to access this work.
+Sessions are available online throughout California and Florida, which means you don't need to be local to Culver City to access this work.
 A free 20-minute consultation is available for anyone who wants to explore whether this approach might be right for them.

 Grief is one of the most universal and most isolating human experiences.
 You don't have to navigate it alone, and you don't have to navigate it on anyone else's timeline.